CrayLabs/SmartSim/doc/experiment.rst

   To *initialize* an ``Orchestrator`` object, use the ``Experiment.create_database()`` function.
 We will create a single-sharded database and therefore will set the argument `db_nodes` to 1.
-SmartSim will assign a `port` to the database and detect your machines `interface`.
+SmartSim will assign a `port` to the database and detect your machine's `interface`.

   .. code-block:: python